 Child Mental Health Awareness Day Events

-National organizations, federal programs, and local communities team up on May 4 for Awareness Day 2017, an event that brings awareness to the mental health needs of children,
+National organizations, federal programs, and local communities team up on May 4 for Awareness Day 2017, an event that brings awareness to the mental health needs of children, youth and young adults.

 Awareness Day 2017 puts a national focus on the importance of integrating behavioral health and pediatric primary care.
 The national theme for Child Mental Health Awareness Day 2017 is “Partnering for Help and Hope.”